-Painting with a View attendees are given the chance to paint the Dallas skyline while being part of it at Reunion Tower’s GeO-deck.
+Painting with a View attendees are given the chance to paint the Dallas skyline—but from Reunion Tower’s GeO-deck.

-Katie Chaumont, director of communications for Reunion Tower, believes it’s important to use the Dallas symbol to build a relationship with the local business community.
-DFW-based Klarity and Khaos is part of establishing this relationship by bringing its Painting with a View classes to the tower.
+Katie Chaumont, director of communications for Reunion Tower, believes it’s important to use Dallas as a symbol to building relationships with the local business community.
+North Texas-based Klarity and Khaos is part of establishing this relationship by bringing its Painting with a View classes to the tower.

 “We’re able to reach audiences with these other local businesses that have relationships in the community, and it helps us spread the word that the deck is open, it’s a fantastic place to spend the evening.
 Whether you’re painting or whether you’re coming up and taking in the 360 degree view of Dallas from observation deck,” Chaumont told Dallas Innovates.